Oops! Sorry!!

 Exterior Setup

-This setup focuses on practical touring rather than show — allowing quick camp setups, easy maintenance, and comfortable living whether I’m parked in the bush, the desert, or remote national parks.
+This setup is built around quick camp setups, easy maintenance, and everyday comfort whether I’m parked in the bush, by the coast, or in a remote national park.

 Fiamma 350s awning on self-built campervan set up for off-grid travel in Australia